 Application Deadline: December 1

-Superior ability needs to be demonstrated by grade-point average (minimum GPA of 3.0), letters of recommendation and score on the Graduate Record Examination (GRE) general test.
-A GRE subject test is not required.
+Superior ability needs to be demonstrated by grade-point average (minimum GPA of 3.0) and letters of recommendation.
+We no longer require the GRE test.
 TOEFL scores are required of students from countries in which English is not the primary language.

 The Admissions Committee for the Graduate Programs in Molecular Biosciences reviews application for five participating degree-granting graduate programs.
 Specifying any one of the five programs does not limit a student’s choice of laboratories in which to work.
 At the end of the first year, regardless of which program was specified during the application process, a student may select any one of the five programs in which to continue.